sverghes/WasteWarrior2/FIREBASE_SETUP.md

 ### 2. Enable Firestore Database
 1. In your Firebase project, go to "Firestore Database"
 2. Click "Create database"
-3. Choose "Start in test mode" (for development)
+3. Choose "Start in production mode" (for security)
-4. Select a location close to your users
+4. Select a location close to your users (recommended: us-central1 or europe-west1)
 5. Click "Done"

 ### 3. Get Firebase Configuration